Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 permalink: Pytorch guide 101.html
 categories:
   - Jekyll
-excerpt: Pytorch is one of the leading frameworks and one of the fastest growing platform in the deep learning research community,  in this guide we will learn about the building blocks of Pytorch along with a hands-on approach example.
+excerpt: Pytorch is one of the leading frameworks and one of the fastest growing platforms in the deep learning research community,  in this guide we will learn about the building blocks of Pytorch along with a hands-on approach example.
 ---

 Pytorch is an open source deep learning library created in Python, it enables tensor operations and automatic differentiation essential to neural network training.
-Pytorch is one of the leading frameworks and one of the fastest growing platform in the deep learning research community, this is largely due to its dynamic computation graph where you can build, change and execute your graph as you go, at run time, as opposed to a static graph where you define the graph statically before running it without being able to apply any changes to the graph.
+Pytorch is one of the leading frameworks and one of the fastest growing platforms in the deep learning research community, this is largely due to its dynamic computation graph where you can build, change and execute your graph as you go at run time, as opposed to a static graph where you define the graph statically before running it, this restricts the model's flexibility during training.

 Thanks to Pytorch's dynamic graph you can :